karel-burda/timers/README.md

 # Continuous Integration
 Continuous Integration is now being run OS X (clang 8.x) and Linux (gcc 5.x and clang 5.x) on Travis: https://travis-ci.org/karel-burda/timers

-Compilers are set-up to treat warnings as errors and compiler with the pedantic warning level and build targets as a release with the debug symbols (because of the valgrind and code coverage).
+Compilers are set-up to treat warnings as errors and compiler with the pedantic warning level and build targets as a release with the debug symbols (because of the (valgrind)[http://valgrind.org/] and code coverage).

 The project is using free Travis services, so the CI process is (because of overhead and expense) broken up into just 3 steps (both with different OS & compiler):
 * `example (C++11)` -- testing core build-ability of `timers` in the older C++11 (backwards compatibility), run example under the valgrind
 * `example (C++14)` -- perform cppcheck on example usage (including `timers` themselves), build on gcc 5.x, run example under the valgrind
 * `tests (C++14)` -- perform cppcheck on unit tests, build tests on clang 8.x, run tests, code coverage (using codecov)

-Project uses https://coveralls.io/github/karel-burda/timers for code coverage summary and uses https://app.codacy.com/app/karel-burda/timers/dashboard for the coding style.
+Project uses [coveralls.io](https://coveralls.io/github/karel-burda/timers) for code coverage summary and [codacy](https://app.codacy.com/app/karel-burda/timers/dashboard) for the coding style and static analysis.

 # Branch Model
 Project is using git workflow, this includes `master`, `develop`, feature (prefix `feature/`)